 Teenage brains do not respond or react to psychiatric drugs exactly the same way an adult brain does.
 For a teenager, the danger is much greater.
 The adolescent brain responds in more deleterious ways, including more frequent suicide attempts and more successful suicides—despite having less access to lethal means than adults.

 The fact is, there is a proven increased risk of teen suicide after begin antidepressants treatment.
 The FDA uses the most severe warning label on antidepressants called “black box” because they are aware of how great the increase of suicide and suicide attempts are in children and teenagers.
 It boggles the mind when one realizes that there are many approaches to treating depression that are far safer and far more effective.
 Of course, psychotherapy is one.
 Exercise is another.
 Improving diet and sleep are another.
 Religion/spiritual focus and involvement is another.
 Meditation/mindfulness, improving relationships, changing lifestyle, and dozens of alternatives exist that can fundamentally heal the truly depressed person.
 Is there really a necessity to risk a child’s life just for the convenience that comes from a mythical magic pill?
+There are pills that one can get addicted to and experts from Help 4 Addiction can help overcome the issue.

 For More Information: